fy1vo51/archibald.exe/readme.txt

 Please read carefully before you run archibald.exe
 * * * * * * * * * * * * * * * * * * * * * * * * * *

-This file will freeze and shutting down your computer if you opened, but it will just be fine if you restart it.
+This file may crashed and triggered a Blue Screen of Death to your computer if you opened, but it will just be fine if you restart it.
 Be aware about the sound volume, it may set automatically while you open the file.